What you Need to Know About WebRTC Security

 Although WebRTC is very secure, Frozen Mountain takes extra precautions to ensure that your communications are kept safe.
 These include:

-Independent connection security: At Frozen Mountain, every connection's security is negotiated independently of every other connection - breaking the system would not only require techniques not known to mankind today, but would also require the malicious attacker to start over with every new connection.
+2. Independent Connection Security: At Frozen Mountain, every connection's security is negotiated independently of every other connection - breaking the system would not only require techniques not known to mankind today, but would also require the malicious attacker to start over with every new connection.

 WebRTC has big advantages over other video conferencing solutions in the area of security.
 Whereas some applications treat security as optional, WebRTC mandates security as part of the specification.
 So if you are considering using WebRTC for your real-time communications, you can rest easy knowing your conversations are safe.